And I'm going to be telling him, you got to end this war.

 But you do raise good points.

-There there is a there is a martial artist mindset that does lead to mental toughness and mental strength.
+There is a martial artist mindset that does lead to mental toughness and mental strength.

-And you know, for example, you have to have a certain mindset to do what I've been doing for 15 years, which is sit there on pain day and get the living crap beat out of you and allow my sensei to punch me as hard as he can in the stomach until I drop, or to put out your arms and let him pound and uh onto my arms to calcify my arms with the with the thinking that you can't win a fight if you can't take a punch.
+And, you know, for example, you have to have a certain mindset to do what I've been doing for 15 years, which is sit there on pain day and get the living crap beat out of you and allow my sensei to punch me as hard as he can in the stomach until I drop or to put out your arms and let him pound onto my arms to calcify my arms with the thinking that you can't win a fight if you can't take a punch.

 Doesn't mean somebody can't knock you out in one punch.